Service by Posting (when you can't find your spouse in a divorce without kids)

 Take the completed Affidavit for Citation by Posting and Motion for Citation by Posting forms and at least one copy of each to the clerk’s office where you filed the Petition in your case.
 The clerk will keep the original, stamp your copies, and give the copies back to you.

 Tell the clerk you need to serve by posting.
 Ask the clerk, constable, or sheriff to post your notice for 7 days at the courthouse.
+It may be possible that it could be displayed electronically on a public information website or electronic kiosk.
 The clerk, constable, or sheriff will fill out a Return of Citation that says when the notice was posted.
 Make sure the Return of Citation is filed in the clerk’s office.

+It depends.
 If you and your spouse own property of significant value, such as a house, you must also hire an attorney to look for your spouse.
 This attorney is called an attorney ad litem.
-You are responsible for locating, hiring and paying for the attorney ad litem.
+You are responsible for locating, hiring, and paying for the attorney ad litem.
+Some counties may have volunteer attorneys ad litem, but you cannot rely on that possibility.
 This protects your spouse’s right to be notified about the case when there is property of significant value.

 You can finish your case when: